jravetch/blinkinlabs.github.io/software/_posts/2013-05-11-patternpaint.md

 1. Connect your BlinkyTape to your computer via USB
 2. Open the PatternPaint sketch in Processing
+    * Find it in the Examples menu within Processing, in 'Contributed Libraries'
-    * Find it at `BlinkyTape/examples/PatternPaint/PatternPaint.pde`
+    * Or, find it at `BlinkyTape/examples/PatternPaint/PatternPaint.pde` (probably in your `documents/Processing/Libraries folder`)
 3. Click the Run button.

 # Using PatternPaint